(This article was originally published on the 8th December 2017 and updated on the 17 March 2021).

 If you have stuff you no longer want that are still usable in your home, for example baby or kid’s stuff, clothes, books or even furniture, just snap a picture of these items and post them on Carousell, Lelong or Mudah.
 This allows you to get some extra cash while also freeing up your living space.

 Only borrow what you can actually afford and require.
 Consistently pay on time.
-Also check your CCRIS report from time to time.
+Also, don’t forget to check your CCRIS report from time to time.
 To retrieve your CCRIS report, the cost is free.
-You may visit the portal eCCRIS or use the kiosk in BNMLINK Kuala Lumpur, BNM Offices and AKPK branches.
+You may visit the portal eCCRIS or use the kiosk in BNMLINK Kuala Lumpur, BNM Offices, and AKPK branches.

 This will allow you to check for any loan status that is not up to date in CCRIS.
 If so, then approach the respective banks and get them to update it.
 Maintaining a good CCRIS record is a long term commitment.
 It is important that you do so as it will allow you to enjoy the financial flexibility and pursue your dream of buying a family home, expanding your business, pursuing your studies and many more.

 This article is prepared by Direct Lending, an online personal lending platform with the mission to provide simple, safe and affordable financing to all hardworking adults.
 We help borrowers to find, apply and receive financing that most suit them.
-Interest rates as low as 2.75% or as fast as 2 working days.
+Receive financing as fast as 2 working days.
 Our service as always is 100% free.

 Follow us on our Facebook page and blog for more updated content on finance related articles and tips.